UAE strongman Sheikh Mohammed bin Zayed named new president | Politics

 President Joe Biden said in a statement on Saturday that he looked forward to working with Sheikh Mohammed "to build from this extraordinary foundation to further strengthen the bonds between our countries and peoples."
 Vice President Kamala Harris will head a U.S. delegation to the UAE on Monday to offer condolences following Khalifa's death and will meet with MbZ, press secretary Kirsten Allen said.

-French President Emmanuel Macron and British Prime Minister Boris Johnson are due to arrive on Sunday.
+French President Emmanuel Macron, British Prime Minister Boris Johnson and Israeli President Isaac Herzog are due to arrive on Sunday.
 MbZ as president would not lead the UAE to break with the United States or other Western partners though he will diversify the country's international partners, Emirati political scientist Abulkhaleq Abdulla told Reuters.

 MbZ has shifted away from a hawkish foreign policy and military adventurism, that saw the UAE wade into conflicts from Yemen to Libya, to focus on economic priorities.
 This has seen the UAE engage with foes Iran and Turkey after years of animosity, as well as Syria's president.
 "MbZ will need to take further steps to cement the UAE’s position as the region’s leading financial, logistics, and trading hub," James Swanston of Capital Economics said in a note, referring to a push by Gulf states to diversify economies amid a global energy transition away from hydrocarbons.